 Affiliate Disclosure: This post contains Amazon affiliate links.
 If you make a purchase through these links, I may earn a small commission at no additional cost to you.
 I only recommend products I genuinely believe in.

 The gap between drugstore and luxury skincare has never been smaller.
-The most evidence-backed ingredients -- retinol, niacinamide, vitamin C, hyaluronic acid, salicylic acid -- are all available in well-formulated drugstore products that dermatologists recommend as frequently as their $200 counterparts.
-The complete routine below covers every step of a high-performance AM and PM routine for under $60 total.
+The most evidence-backed ingredients -- retinol, niacinamide, vitamin C, hyaluronic acid, salicylic acid -- are all available in well-formulated drugstore products that show up in well-built routines without luxury-brand pricing.
+The complete routine below covers every step of a high-performance AM and PM routine for about $105 before optional add-ons.

 The Routine Framework

 A complete routine needs four things: a cleanser, an active (niacinamide, vitamin C, retinol, or exfoliant), a moisturizer, and SPF.
 Everything else is optimization.
-The 8 products below build a full AM + PM routine with actives for every skin concern -- all fragrance-free, all dermatologist-recommended, all under $20 each.
+The core products below build a full AM + PM routine with actives for every skin concern -- all fragrance-free, all ingredient-reviewed, mostly under $20 each, with the vitamin C serum around $25.

-Total routine cost: approximately $55-$65 depending on size.
+Total core routine cost: approximately $104 based on the listed prices.
 These products each last 2-4 months, making the monthly cost around $15-$25 -- a fraction of any luxury skincare routine.

 AM Routine: 4 Products